fraeli78/GIS4Labrador/content/post/opendata/index.md

   preview_only = false

 +++
-**Academic** makes it easy to create a beautiful website for free using Markdown.
-Customize anything on your site with widgets, themes, and language packs.
+**Opendata** makes it easy to create a beautiful map for free using QGIS.
+Customize anything on your map with widgets, themes, and language packs.

-Follow our easy [step by step guide](https://sourcethemes.com/academic/docs/install/) to learn how to build your own free website with Academic.
-[Check out the personal demo](https://academic-demo.netlify.com/) or the [business demo](https://sourcethemes.com/academic/) of what you'll get in less than 10 minutes.

 **Introduction**